Frequently Asked Questions Regarding COVID-19

 +How do I seek an exemption?

-Undergraduate and graduate students attending classes on campus may request an exemption from the vaccination requirement for verified medical or religious reasons.
-Information on how to request medical or religious reasons exemptions can be found here.
-Employees are asked to contact the Office of Human Resources as soon as possible to request an exemption, firstname.lastname@example.org or (574) 284-4542.
+Undergraduate and graduate students attending classes on campus may request vaccine-specific verified medical exemptions for individual vaccines, including COVID.
+A general vaccination exemption from this requirement for religious reasons can be requested.
+Information on how to request an exemption can be found here.
+Employees are asked to contact the Office of Human Resources as soon as possible to request an exemption, email@example.com or (574) 284-4542.

 +Is the University of Notre Dame requiring Saint Mary’s students who are enrolled in ND classes or activities such as band to show proof of a vaccine?